BugBusterSWE/burstmake/README.md

 This is a mistake!
 In the worst case you have the same options for four files.

-As tell you above, Burstmake wants to bring new, better, solution.
+As said you above, Burstmake wants to bring new, better, solution.